rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > **justification**
 >
+> Useful for sentiment analysis and gagues the severity of the problems identified
+> in the subsequent questions.

+### How healthy do you feel your team/working group/project group was?

+*Skip if not a member of the rust project.*

+TODO Free Form or multiple choice?

+> **justification**
+>
-> Useful sentiment analysis and gagues the severity of the problems identified
+> Useful for sentiment analysis and gagues the severity of the problems identified
 > in the subsequent questions.

 ### What made you stop contributing?